 Yes, you can apply for a Library card online at bit.ly/murcard.
 A staff member will contact you within 24-72 hours to provide you with a card number that you can use to access online services such as: databases, audio-books, eBooks, tutoring help and much more.

-Although items are not due during the closure, the outside book drops are open and items will be checked-in Monday-Friday.
+The outside book drops are open and items will be checked-in Monday-Friday.
 DVD’s can be returned in the media slot of the book drops.

 Please visit the following websites for more information: